Christianfiu/um-volleyball-analysis/README.md

 0;14;12;;;;;;-426783;Heaney;Grace;Heaney;;;False;;;
 ---

-From the datavolley library, there is a `read_cv` function responsible for reading `.dvw` files.
-Once the file has been read, the dataframe can be created by calling the `.get_plays()` method.
+From the datavolley library, there is a read_dv function responsible for reading .dvw files.
+Once the file has been read, the dataframe can be created by calling the .get_plays() method.
+These two steps together handle the majority of the data cleaning process internally.
+The read_dv function parses the structured text file format used by DataVolley, extracting key sections such as player rosters, set scores, and rally-level details.
+When .get_plays() is called, it returns a tidy pandas DataFrame where each row represents a single in-game action (e.g., Serve, Set, Attack), with relevant metadata such as player_name, skill, evaluation_code, set_number, rally_number, and team scores already decoded and aligned.
+This function also maps internal shorthand codes to human-readable labels and filters out non-play rows or metadata, meaning that minimal manual cleaning is required.
+As a result, the dataset is ready for immediate exploration and modeling without significant preprocessing, making the analysis pipeline much more efficient.

 | team                            | player_name    | skill     | evaluation_code   |   set_number |   rally_number |   home_team_score |   visiting_team_score | red_zone   |   efficiency |
 |:--------------------------------|:---------------|:----------|:------------------|-------------:|---------------:|------------------:|----------------------:|:-----------|-------------:|